 Preshape: Dump the dough onto an unfloured surface and pull the dough towards the middle into a ball and then flip it over.
 Cup your hands around the dough and rotate counter- clockwise while sliding the dough towards you.
 Let sit for 30 minutes on the counter uncovered.

-Final Rise Refrigerator Method (my preferred method)- Place the dough in the fridge overnight for 8-12 hours.
+Final Rise Opt 1 Refrigerator Method (my preferred method)- Place the dough in the fridge overnight for 8-12 hours.
 Bake the dough directly from the fridge.

 Bake: Flip dough onto parchment paper or silicone bread sling and score the bread with a bread lame or sharp knife about a quarter inch deep at a 45 degree angle on one side of the dough following the curvature of the loaf.
-Bake the bread for 20 minutes with the lid on.
-Take the lid off and bake for another 20 minutes.
-The bread should sound hollow when you knock on the bottom, this will tell you the bread is cooked through.
+Bake the bread for 25 minutes with the lid on.
+Take the lid off and bake for another 15-20 minutes.
+To check for doneness, remove the loaf from the pan and tap the bottom of the loaf—it should sound hollow, indicating it’s fully baked.
+Or check that the internal temperature reaches 205°F.

 Remove the bread from the dutch oven and allow to cool on a cooling rack before slicing.
 The bread should sound hollow when you knock on the bottom after coming out of the oven, this will tell you the bread is cooked through.